QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step7/README.md

-# Admin Dashboard Step 7 — Analytics Page (/analytics): Counters & Tables
+# Admin Dashboard Step 7 — Analytics Page (/analytics): Paid Feature Gating

 ## Overview

-This step builds the first version of the `/analytics` page, focusing on summary counts and tables powered by the analytics events.
+Step 7 syncs the tutorial with the real `/analytics` experience from `DashboardDemo`.
+Learners swap the EF-driven table mockups for the production markup that shows baseline metrics to everyone, premium cards + traffic sources to paid accounts, and an admin-only totals grid.

 ## Files in This Folder

-- `Example.razor` — Tutorial page explaining the `/analytics` counters and tables.
+- `Example.razor` — Guided walkthrough of the production analytics sections, including the locked upgrade CTA for Free users.
 - `Example.razor.cs` — Code-behind for the tutorial page with progress tracking.

 ## Routes